MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/count-property-visual-basic-for-applications.md

 ---

-# Count Property (Visual Basic for Applications)
+# Count property (VBA)

 Returns a [Long](../../Glossary/vbe-glossary.md#long-data-type) (long integer) containing the number of objects in a [collection](../../Glossary/vbe-glossary.md#collection).
 Read-only.

 ## Example

-This example uses the  **Collection** object's **Count** property to specify how many iterations are required to remove all the elements of the collection called `MyClasses`.
+This example uses the **[Collection](collection-object.md)** object's **Count** property to specify how many iterations are required to remove all the elements of the collection called `MyClasses`.
 When collections are numerically indexed, the base is 1 by default.
-Since collections are reindexed automatically when a removal is made, the following code removes the first member on each iteration.
+Because collections are reindexed automatically when a removal is made, the following code removes the first member on each iteration.

 ```vb
 Dim Num, MyClasses